 I always book a two birth one and have even made friendships with the interesting people I meet!

 Tip: Sometimes you may be lucky.
-Pay for a shared cabin and on off season (so not summer or spring), you may get lucky and have paid to share, but end up with the cabin all to yourself!
+Pay for a shared cabin and during off season (so not summer or spring), you may get lucky and have paid the cheaper price to share, but end up with the cabin all to yourself!
 This has happened to me several times, but it’s not guaranteed.

 Leave your bags, go and get a coffee, sit back and enjoy the journey!